Skip to main content

 We've designed this to be as calm and straightforward as possible.
 No pressure, no confusing jargon.
 Just the information you need to understand your situation.

-Tell us about your medical condition, work history, and current situation.
-The whole process takes less than 3 minutes.
+Tell us about your medical condition, work history, and how your condition affects your daily activities.
+Takes about 3–5 minutes.

-Your responses are compared against publicly available SSA screening criteria, including the Blue Book listings and work-related factors.
+Your responses are organized based on publicly available SSA screening criteria, including the Blue Book listings and work-related factors.

-The SSA maintains a Listing of Impairments (the "Blue Book") with dozens of recognized conditions.
-Even if your condition isn't listed, you may still meet screening criteria based on how it affects your ability to work.
+The SSA maintains a Listing of Impairments (the “Blue Book”) with dozens of recognized conditions.
+Even if your condition isn’t listed, the SSA may still consider how it affects your ability to work.
+Our screening covers the most common categories.

 Musculoskeletal